 - 5.1.
-The following recommendations represent an improved offer for both children and parents, whilst benefitting from efficiency savings.
+The following recommendations represent a reduction of more than £70,000 when compared to the funding allocated to early years support during 2017-18.
+They represent an improved offer for both children and parents, whilst benefitting from efficiency savings.
 The figures are based on the 2017-18 settlement from central government and are subject to sufficient budget being identified and ratification by Schools Forum.
-Furthermore, the recommendations assume a change to the existing commissioning of places (through the Willows Nursery School) for complex needs pupils which is not yet approved. - 5.1.1.
+Furthermore, the recommendations assume a change to the existing commissioning of places for complex needs pupils which has not yet been approved. - 5.1.1.
 Continue to commission places for early years children with complex SEND through a specialist provision at Cliffdale Primary Academy. - 5.1.2.
-Establish a single funding steam for mainstream earl years providers which has 2 elements: - Firstly, a flexible 'complex needs' funding stream (EY Inclusion Fund -Enhanced).
+Establish a single funding steam for mainstream earl years providers which has 2 elements: - Firstly, a flexible 'complex needs' funding stream (EY Inclusion Fund Enhanced).
 Funding will follow the child, allowing parents to choose alternative childcare options which could better meet their needs; longer hours, school holiday periods, flexibility across a week.
 Funded through the DSG High-Needs Block, using the funding released from the closure of Willows Nursery School allocate £100,000 (prorate) for 'complex needs' places.
 This will; reduce the pressure on the current nursery accommodation, better support some families through offering alternative choices and enable the wider early years sector to support children with complex SEND.
 Implementation of this funding stream will be from September 2019 following the closure of Willows. - Secondly, funded from the early years block, refocus the EY Inclusion Fund on 'low and emerging' needs only, in-line with Statutory Guidance.
 This funding stream (EY Inclusion Fund - Core) will further underpin early intervention activity within early education and childcare settings.